crescent-network/crescent/docs/Tutorials/demo.md

 There are two different types of fee parameters `private_plan_creation_fee` is the fee for private plan creating and `staking_creation_fee` is for when staking coins.
 These fees are there to prevent from spamming attacks.

 The `epoch_days` is for reward distribution.
 It is measured in days.
-So, every UTC 00:00 end blocker calculates rewards and distributes to global reward pool address.
+So, EndBlocker on the first block after every UTC 00:00 calculates rewards and distributes to global reward pool address.
 Farmers should harvest their rewards from the pool.

 The last parameter `farming_fee_collector` is the module account that collects fees within the farming module.
 It is a global parameter because the module can be used by any Cosmos SDK based chains and chains can update the address for their need.